Brazil party names jailed leader as presidential nominee

-SAO PAULO — The Workers’ Party in Brazil named jailed former President Luiz Inacio Lula da Silva on Saturday as its nominee for the country’s top job.
+SAO PAULO — The Workers’ Party in Brazil named jailed former President Luiz Inacio Lula da Silva on Saturday as its nominee for the country’s top job in October’s election.

 Delegates of the left-leaning party confirmed da Silva, who served two terms as Brazil’s president between 2003 and 2010, with enthusiastic approval at a convention in Sao Paulo.

-Although his popularity has dropped slightly, da Silva leads polls for the office by a large margin.
-Surveys also suggest voters would lend their support to another Workers’ Party candidate if da Silva is barred from running.
+Da Silva leads polls for the office by a large margin, and surveys show voters would lend their support to another Workers’ Party candidate if he cannot participate.

-It is unclear who would replace him if that’s the case, and the party is not expected to name da Silva’s running mate until Monday.
+The party is not expected to name his running mate until Monday.

 “Brazil needs to restore its democracy, find itself and be happy again,” he said.
 “They might lock me up, shut me up, but I will keep my faith in the Brazilian people.”

+Conservative Geraldo Alckmin, who was named by the Social Democracy Party as its presidential nominee Saturday, cast blame for the country’s 13 million unemployed.

+“It was the lies and the radicalism that created the chain of events that is the tragic heritage of the Workers’ Party,” he said.

-Workers’ Party chairwoman Gleisi Hoffmann, who is trying to lure other left-leaning parties to the ticket, addressed supporters at the convention.
+Workers’ Party chairwoman Gleisi Hoffmann, who is trying to lure other left-leaning parties to the ticket, addressed supporters at the convention after two fringe parties endorsed da Silva’s run.

 “They tried to exclude Lula from the political discussion,” she said.
 “There is no political discussion in Brazil without Lula and the Workers’ Party.”

-Right-leaning candidate Geraldo Alckmin of Brazilian Social Democracy and centrist Marina Silva of Rede were also nominated by their parties on Saturday.
+Centrist Marina Silva was also nominated by the Rede party on Saturday.

+Polling third, Silva will bid for the presidency for a third time.
+But this time her campaign isn’t nearly as structured as in previous opportunies.

+“We are here maybe in a much harder situation, but we trust that this time our position will beat the establishment,” she said at the convention of her Rede party.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.